Pablo García (footballer, born 2000)

-Pablo García Carrasco (born 5 June 2000) is a Spanish professional footballer who plays as a left-back for AD Alcorcón on loan from Sporting de Gijón.
+Pablo García Carrasco (born 5 June 2000) is a Spanish professional footballer who plays as a left-back for Sporting de Gijón.

 Club career

-Born in Gijón, Asturias, García joined Sporting de Gijón's Mareo in 2010, aged ten.
+Born in Gijón, Asturias, García joined Sporting de Gijón's Mareo in 2010, aged 10.
 He made his senior debut with the reserves on 1 September 2019, coming on as a second-half substitute and scoring his team's fourth goal in a 5–0 Segunda División B home rout of UD San Sebastián de los Reyes.

 García played his first match as a professional on 12 September 2020, starting in a 1–0 home win against UD Logroñés in the Segunda División.
 On 6 August of the following year, he renewed his contract until 2025.

 On 7 August 2022, García moved to Primera Federación side AD Alcorcón on loan for the season.
+He contributed a career-best six goals to their return to the second tier after one year, adding two assists.